 So, friends, I want you to do something for me today and tomorrow and as often as you can going forward; I want you show these service men and women your appreciation in some way.
-However you do it, it doesn’t matter, but when you get the chance, let them know how proud of them we are for what they’re doing for us and how thankful we are for what they’re risking for us and how special they make us feel with their courage and their wills.
+It doesn’t matter how you do it, but when you get the chance, let them know how proud of them we are for what they’re doing for us, how thankful we are for what they’re risking for us, and how special they make us feel with their courage and their wills.
 I don’t care if you have some political stance against the wars and conflicts; these people didn’t make the decisions that put them where they are; they are only following orders, and they deserve nothing short of our love and thanks.

 Thank you, friends; I want you to share this one.
 I don’t want you to do so for my benefit; rather, I want us to remind as many people of what we needed a little reminder of as well.
 I hope you have a wonderful day, safe inside the freedoms those folks are risking their lives for.